Abhishek-AMK/Diabetes_Prediction_System/README.md

 # Diabetes_Prediction_System
-### System to predict weather the person have diabetes or not using medical tests data provided by them
+### System to predict weather the person(women) have diabetes or not using medical tests data provided by them